 6:30pm – Course Adjourns

-In the event that a course is cancelled by Great Seminars and Books, participants will be offered the equivalent number of hours of online or live courses, or a refund.
-Great Seminars and Books is not responsible for course related expenses that participants may incur such as transportation, lodging or meals.
+By Great Seminars: In the event that a course is cancelled by Great Seminars and Books, participants will be offered the equivalent number of hours of another live course or a full refund.
+Great Seminars and Books is not responsible for course related expenses that participants may incur such as transportation including air fare, lodging or meals.
+It is highly recommended that you obtain refundable travel expenses.

 700 West Oak Street